lucianooliva/md5-cracker/README.md

 ## Running this project locally

-In this project, all challenges' steps are written in different PHP scripts.
+In this project, all challenge's steps are written in different PHP scripts.
 They are located in `src/steps`.
-Here's how to run each one:
+Steps 4 and 5 use a MySQL database.
+You can configure your own database manually and change `dbconfig.php` accordingly.
+Another option is to use the Docker container configured in our `docker-compose.yml`.
+You just need to run `docker compose up -d` and keep the default `dbconfig.php`.

 ### Step 1

 In this step, we are asked to write a MD5 hasher.
+The script uses some sample strings to generate the hashes and print them alongside the output of PHP's [md5()](https://www.php.net/manual/en/function.md5.php) function to compare the results.
 To execute the script, run:

 ```
 php step1.php